exorlive/webwrapper/Readme.md

 ## TODO when publishing

-1. Open WebWrapper\Properties\AssemblyInfo.cs and increase assemblyversion and assemblyfileversion.
+1. Open WebWrapper\Properties\AssemblyInfo.cs and increase assemblyversion.
 2. Open SetupProject\Product.wxs and increase the "Version" attribute on the Product tag.
 3. Open webwrapper\Webpage\Default.aspx and add info about the release to the